backupbrain/Arduino_BogoMIPS/README.md

 Processors execute tasks at different speeds.
 Per CPU cycle, some processors are more efficient than others, and BogoMIPS is a way of estimating that efficiency.

+This code is explained in a blog article entitled [BogoMips Calculation on Arduino](http://tonygaitatzis.tumblr.com/post/137917915152/bogomips-calculation-on-arduino)

 Example Output:
 ===============